aridoza/foundational-java/garbage-collection/README.md

 ## Opening (5 min)

 We've already seen quite a bit about how Java allocates data, objects, arrays, collections, and more.

-But we've glossed over a few subtle points: Where does Java put all this data?
-We can assume that memory is allocated as needed, but where does that memory come from?
-How does Java manage that memory?
-How does memory get reclaimed when the data is no longer required?
+But we've glossed over a few subtle points:
+- Where does Java put all this data?
+- We can assume that memory is allocated as needed, but where does that memory come from?
+- How does Java manage that memory?
+- How does memory get reclaimed when the data is no longer required?

-This is where the garbage collector comes in, which isn't as ominous as it sounds.
+This is where the garbage collector comes in.
+(Don't worry, it isn't as ominous as it sounds.)

 ## The Garbage Collector (10 min)